-Children who are into their teens should be fine.
-Assuming they are not too easily upset.
-We think as kids get older it’s important to educate them on these sort of things and as such, the trip would be very beneficial.
-They might get upset at times but that is not necessarily a bad thing we see many adults getting upset, it is a pretty upsetting experience.
+Children who are in their teens should be fine, assuming they are not too easily upset.
+We think as kids get older it’s important to educate them on these sorts of things and as such, the trip would be very beneficial.
+They might get upset at times but that is not necessarily a bad thing, we see many adults getting upset, it is a pretty upsetting experience.

 Really we are not big conspiracy theory fans and we find the 9/11 ones about the least convincing.
-This is the internet though and we are fully aware how many people have come to believe in some sort of conspiracy surrounding 9/11.
-Some people who are of sound mind and capable of reasoning are completely convinced this was all faked.
-However, What we are utterly convinced of is on that day Planes stuck the towers, they then subsequently causing the deaths of 2977 innocent people.
-Whatever you believe these people are dead and this is a tribute to their memory.
+This is the internet though and we are fully aware of how many people have come to believe in some sort of conspiracy surrounding 9/11.
+Some people who are of sound mind and capable of reasoning are completely convinced this was all fake.
+However, What we are utterly convinced of is, on that day, Planes stuck the towers, they then subsequently collapsed causing the deaths of 2977 innocent people.
+Whatever you believe, these people are dead and this is a tribute to their memory.

 This doesn’t completely rule out all the possible conspiracy theories, there are plenty of them that don’t preclude the actual loss of the towers and the 2977 people.
 But we don’t think this is the place to go into that.
 The Museum and Memorial are here as a tribute to the lost.

-We really feel the National September 11 Memorial and Museum is one of New Yorks most important attractions.
-The attacks of September the 11th 2003 are probably the most significant event of the 21st Century so far.
+We really feel the National September 11 Memorial and Museum is one of New Yorks’s most important attractions.
+The attacks of September 11th, 2003 are probably the most significant event of the 21st Century so far.
 And the cost of 2977 lives deserves something very special to remember them.
-The Memorial and Museum are fitting tributes and one of New York’s must visit’s.
+The Memorial and Museum are fitting tributes and one of New York’s must-visits.